ameier38/ouroboros/README.md

 - [Jet.com Equinox](https://github.com/jet/equinox)

 <details>
-    <summary>Versions</summary>
+    <summary>Change Log</summary>

+### 3.0.0
+- Remove `DeletedEventType` and instead allow caller to determine which events should be included when replaying by adding a `filter` function to the aggregate.
+- Allow caller to determine sort order of replayed events.
+Default order would be by `EffectiveDate` and `EffectiveOrder`.
+- Moved Event Store implementation into separate project.
+- Update error type.

 ### 2.0.0
-Added functionality to 'delete' an event from a stream which effectively ignores these events when loaded from the repository and, therefore, we do not apply them when reconstituting the state.
-The reason for this is because in the real world we may accidentally run commands which produce valid events, but were genuine mistakes.
+- Add functionality to 'delete' an event from a stream which effectively ignores these events when loaded from the repository.
+Therefore, we do not apply them when reconstituting the state.
+  - The reason for this is because in the real world we may accidentally run commands which produce valid events, but were genuine mistakes.
 Having a 'delete event' command which records the deletion but allows us to undo a command is easier to correct these errors.

 ### 1.0.0
-Added boilerplate functions and type to work with event sourced systems in F#.
-Added EventStore store.
+- Added boilerplate functions and type to work with event sourced systems in F#.
+- Added Event Store backend.

 </details>